Josephrp/shell2-cli/README.md

 The CLI can be used in 2 ways

-* Interactive CLI, which is the easiest way, and most comprehensive - simply run the following in your terminal and follow along
+* Interactive CLI, which is the easiest way, and most comprehensive

-    ```console
+  simply run the following in your terminal (from the folder in which generated data and files will be downloaded) and follow along

+    ```sh
     shell2
     ```